neoforge-dev/starter/memory-bank/active-context.md

 12. **Modified the dashboard-page.test.js file to suppress error messages in test environments**
 13. **Verified that all performance tests are passing with our polyfill implementation**
 14. **Created a comprehensive test suite for the Performance API polyfill in `src/test/setup/performance-polyfill.test.js`**
+15. **Fixed all remaining failing tests in the codebase**:
+   - Fixed `src/test/components/icon.test.js` by setting the properties correctly on the mock component
+   - Fixed `src/test/components/faq-accordion.test.js` by importing `beforeEach` from Vitest and updating assertion syntax
+   - Fixed `src/test/components/navigation.test.js` by importing `describe` and `it` from Vitest
+   - Fixed `src/test/components/pagination.test.js` by importing `describe` and `it` from Vitest
+   - Fixed `src/test/components/theme-toggle.test.js` by importing `describe`, `it`, and `beforeEach` from Vitest
+   - Fixed `src/test/components/atoms/text-input.test.js` by replacing Chai assertions with Vitest assertions

 ## Next Steps